-Discover the Corfu for yourself, using the Durrells as an inspiration, helping you see Corfu through their eyes and following in their footsteps.
+Discover Corfu, using the Durrells as an inspiration, see Corfu through their eyes and follow in their footsteps.

-Our blog is a great resource for supporting you on your very own Durrell journey and to find out more about their life.
+Our blog is a great resource for supporting you on your very own Durrell journey.
 Enjoy!

 To many people, they are the most famous family associated with the island of Corfu, the Durrells, of course!

 In the 4 short years they were here, they found paradise on this Ionian island.
 The family made friends with the locals, found literary inspiration and lived a splendid life surrounded by the nature and hospitality of Corfu.
 Then brothers, Gerald and Lawrence, went on to tell the world about this island idyll.
 Gerald published the hugely popular, My family and Other Animals to help fund his conservation projects, while Lawrence wrote the literary gem, Prospero’s Cell based on his time on the island.

 The three other houses occupied by the Durrell family in the 1930’s are now private homes.
 Only The White House, the former home of Lawrence and his wife, Nancy, is open to the public.
 The White House is special in that it is little changed and is instantly recognisable as the solid, square house “…set like a dice on a rock already venerable with the scars of wind and water.”
 It is here where Lawrence and Nancy lived and loved.
 It is where the other members of the family came to visit, to swim and to sit on the rocks in peaceful Kalami Bay.

 The uniqueness of this building also drew in the crew of the 1987 British TV series “My Family and Other Animals”.
 They chose The White House as location for many of the scenes, had countless dinners at The White House restaurant.
 They became friends of the house and the family, as well as, dedicated fans of the beautiful landscape and the people of Corfu.